 When we have the major lunar standstill, the following patterns come into effort (Pic.
 11, 12).

 During the major lunar standstill, an observer located i.e. somewhere in central Scandinavia can see the Sun at noon and the Full Moon still above the northern horizon.
 This is because of the positive lunar orbit inclination against the ecliptic.
-Because the December’s Full Moon position represents the June’s position of the Sun + the positive inclination of the lunar orbit, our natural satellite remains visible all the time until its declination starts to decrease.
+Because December’s Full Moon position represents June’s position of the Sun + the positive inclination of the lunar orbit, our natural satellite remains visible all the time until its declination starts to decrease.
 In June, when an observer can experience a very bright night with solar depression lower than 5 degrees, the Full Moon cannot be observed.
 This is because the Full Moon’s position in June corresponds to Sun’s position in December.
 When we increase December’s solar declination by the positive inclination of the lunar orbit, the Full Moon will pass the local meridian about 5,1º lower than the Sun does normally.
 Hence it will be invisible to an observer upon an increment of its declination.

 The last considered configuration applies to the minor lunar standstill (Pic.
 13, 14).

 The minor lunar standstill period shows the mirror image of the major lunar standstill.
 By summer solstice, when the midnight Sun is observed inside of the north circumpolar region, an observer can still see the Full Moon unless the observation point is located further north than 5,1º from the edge of the circumpolar zone.
-Because the minor lunar standstill is a pure contradiction of the major lunar standstill, we have the situation, where the inclination of the lunar orbit is subtracted from the ecliptic declination.
+Because the minor lunar standstill is a pure contradiction of the major lunar standstill, we have a situation, where the inclination of the lunar orbit is subtracted from the ecliptic declination.
 Therefore Moon never passes the local meridian lower than -23º27′ + 5º08′ in December.
-This reflection is perfectly expressed in June, when the Full Moon’s culmination occurs 5º08′ higher than the solar one.
+This reflection is perfectly expressed in June when the Full Moon’s culmination occurs 5º08′ higher than the solar one.
 At the winter solstice, the same location doesn’t provide the Sun and Full Moon visibility at all.
 The Sun passes the local meridian too low to be visible above the horizon.
-The Full Moon’s declination is not enough to make it visible for the entire day, tough our natural satellite goes under the horizon for a while.
+The Full Moon’s declination is not enough to make it visible for the entire day, though our natural satellite goes under the horizon for a while.

 Let’s check it on some live examples provided by the Stellarium Web software (Pic.
 15, 16).
 They apply to major and minor lunar standstills and show some geometrical approximations for our discussions above.

 Concluding, the Full Moon is visible in the daytime much more often, than you think!
-We could even say, that a situation such as this happens every lunation somewhere on the Earth.
+We could even say, that a situation such as this happens every lunation somewhere on Earth.
 When an observer is unable to see the Full Moon in a daytime at the given moment, the other observer located in a different hemisphere can do it!
 In fact, we have considered only geometrical conditions.
 The atmospheric refraction helps either, but nothing can be competitive with unfavorable topography, which thread was discussed quite recently.
 Being placed in a rugged area, we often cannot see the Sun and Moon above the horizon, because the apparent horizon is usually higher than the astronomical one.

 - Duggal G., Burret P, 2010, Longman Geography ICSE 9, Dorling Kindersley, New Delhi.